olonok69/Udacity_Banana_Unity/README.md

 ### Mode hp_tuning

-In mode hp_tuning and using library Hyperopt library, I setup and example of how to optimize parameters of an agent using Bayesian Optimization.
-It it’s just a simple example but give you a grasp of how we can do it and optimize the parameters.
-There are other frameworks to optimize parameters like RL Baselines3 Zoo if we use Stable baselines library or Ray for unity RL agents, but here as this is a tailor environment, I decided to use a general optimisation framework and also learn how to use it in Deep RL.
+In mode hp_tuning and using library Hyperopt library, I setup an example of how to optimize parameters of an agent using Bayesian Optimization.
+It it’s just a simple example but give you a grasp of how we can optimize the parameters.
+There are other frameworks to optimize parameters like RL Baselines3 Zoo if we use Stable baselines library or Ray for unity RL agents, but here as this is a tailored environment, I decided to use a general optimization framework and also learn how to use it in Deep RL.
 Here in this simple configuration, I am optimizing 3 parameters of the Vanilla DQN agent model and I limit the trials to 30 for this experiment